arkydon/arky-site/README.md

-My personal website generated using Zola static site generator
+My personal website built using Zola static site generator

 Sections and subsections and pages (denoted by []) :